 When Provar and Salesforce DX are used together, we can generate a Scratch Org, push our latest code to it, then run our Provar tests inside the Scratch Org to get functional testing insights.

-Provar and Salesforce DX both work nicely with Git and Jenkins, so this is surprisingly easy to set up.
+Provar and Salesforce DX work nicely with Git and Jenkins, so this is surprisingly easy to set up.

 See it in action

-Take a look at the demo video below to see Provar working with Salesforce DX.
+See the demo video below to see Provar working with Salesforce DX.

 Want to know more?